MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgAppCatalogTeamAppDefinition.md

   - `[TeamsAppId <String>]`: The ID from the Teams app manifest.
   - `[Version <String>]`: The version number of the application.

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-INPUTOBJECT `<ITeamsIdentity>`: Identity Parameter
+INPUTOBJECT <ITeamsIdentity>: Identity Parameter
   - `[AssociatedTeamInfoId <String>]`: key: id of associatedTeamInfo
   - `[ChannelId <String>]`: key: id of channel
   - `[ChatId <String>]`: key: id of chat